DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 The .steam files can be launched with both the _GameNative_ and _GameHub Lite_ emulator entries.

 Using GameHub Lite it's also possible to run locally installed games.
 The setup is identical to regular Steam games, you just need to add the local game's ID to a corresponding .steam file and use the alternative emulator entry _GameHub Lite Local (Standalone)_.
+You can see the local game ID from inside the app and also copy it to the clipboard so that you can easily paste it into a .steam file.

 ### Symbian and Nokia N-Gage